mbbmbbmm/PxKeystrokesForScreencasts/README.md

 Screenshots below.

 This is not the original repository, but a fork!

+I added the <code>LeftWin</code> key to the resize key chord to make it work with programs that use the old combination, e.g. Blender.

 # Features
  - Displays special keys (volume up: 🔊⏫) and shortcuts